P.S.M. in Environmental Science

 - If you are a recent Stockton graduate, check to see if you qualify for the Direct Entry Option.

 - Application fee: $50 (non-refundable), submitted with your online application

 - Graduate application essay

-- Official transcripts from all colleges/universities attended (including Stockton) mailed or dropped off directly to the Office of Graduate Studies
+- Official transcripts from all colleges/universities attended (including Stockton) should be emailed, mailed, or dropped off directly to the Office of Graduate Admissions: